mcd500/teep-device/docs/building_with_docker.md

 ## Pre-built Docker Images without necessity of building

-The following are the docker images that have pre-built and tested binaries of TEEP-Device with TA-Ref.
+The following are the docker images that have pre-built binaries of TEEP-Device with TA-Ref.
 Since these images are already prepared and built already, you can start using it directly without building the TEEP-Device again.
+The Doxygen image is for generating documentation.

 | Target | docker image |
 | ------ | ------ |